 The Community Foundation of North Central Washington (NCW) is seeking applications for its Helping Hands Grant 2.0 to support people in the region who have been most affected by the COVID-19 pandemic.

-Funds are available to 501(c)3 nonprofits and public agencies in Chelan, Douglas, and Okanogan counties providing critical safety-net needs for community members (including food security, housing support, physical and mental health, safety, and pre-K childcare) due to the socio-economic and health impacts of the pandemic in their region.
+Funds are available to 501(c)3 nonprofits and public agencies in Chelan, Douglas, and Okanogan counties providing critical safety-net needs for community members (including food security, housing support, physical and mental health, safety, and pre-K childcare) due to the socio-economic and health impacts of the pandemic in region.

 - Grants are for 501(c)3 nonprofit organizations serving and located in Chelan, Douglas, and Okanogan counties only.
 All other organizations are required to have a 501c3 fiscal sponsor prior to submitting a grant request.

-- Organizations must provide critical safety-net needs for community members (including food security, housing support, physical and mental health, safety, and pre-K childcare) due to the socio-economic and health impacts of the pandemic in their region.
+- Organizations must provide critical safety-net needs for community members (including food security, housing support, physical and mental health, safety, and pre-K childcare) due to the socio-economic and health impacts of the pandemic in the region.

 - Grant requests should be directly connected to the current public health crisis and providing direct services to individuals in their communities.

 - Organizations are only eligible for one COVID-19 Helping Hands Grant 2.0 award.